ninabarzh/broomstick/content/posts/Field-guide-to-eternal-tedium.md

 In a year where we can't even agree on basic science or human decency, the idea that we're ready for immortality is laughable.
 The same people who can't be bothered to wear a mask in Publix want to live forever?
 Please.

-The truth is, mortality is nature's way of saying "alright, next!"
+Mortality is nature's way of saying "alright, next!"
 And frankly, that doesn't sound so bad.
 Now if you'll excuse me, I need to go wash my hands for the 47th time today.

 So, would you like to live forever?
 …Didn’t think so.